-Germans are famous for excelling.
-While notoriously well-organized and efficient, they are also experts at relaxing.
-Explore Germany's Black Forest — with its venerable trails and world-class mineral spas — and you'll know what I mean.
+Germans may be notoriously well-organized and efficient, but they are also experts at relaxing.
+Explore Germany's Black Forest — with its plentiful trails and world-class mineral spas — and you'll know what I mean.

-A mix of Edenism and hedonism, the Black Forest is popular with German holiday-goers and tourists looking for serious R&R, clean air, cuckoo clocks, countless hiking possibilities and chocolate cakes layered with cherries and drenched in schnapps.
+The Black Forest is popular with German holiday-goers and overseas tourists looking for serious R&R, clean air, cuckoo clocks, countless hiking possibilities, and chocolate cakes layered with cherries and drenched in schnapps.
 The forest stretches in a hilly 100-mile range along Germany's southwestern border with France.
-The region got its name because its forests are so thick the locals called them black.

-Tooling around by car, you get a feeling the area is steeped in tradition.
-That feeling is confirmed and explained at the Black Forest Open-Air Museum in Gutach.
-Built around a grand old farmhouse, the museum makes folk life vivid, using its collection of antique farms as racks upon which to hang artifacts illustrating otherwise long-gone lifestyles.
+The area is steeped in tradition, much of it explained at the Black Forest Open-Air Museum (a.k.a. the Vogtsbauernhof) in Gutach.
+Built around a grand old farmhouse, the museum makes local folk life vivid, using its collection of antique farms as racks upon which to hang artifacts illustrating otherwise long-gone lifestyles.
 Here you'll learn why and how the farmers with little to do during the long winters were absolutely cuckoo for clock-making.

-The Black Forest's top attraction — and a fine springboard for all that woodsy fun — is the spa town of Baden-Baden.
+The Black Forest's top attraction is the spa town of Baden-Baden.
 A hundred and fifty years ago this was the playground of Europe's high-rolling elite.
-Royalty and aristocracy came from all corners to take the Kur — a soak in the curative (or at least they feel that way) mineral waters — and to enjoy the world's top casino.
+Royalty and aristocracy came from all corners to take the Kur — a soak in the (supposedly) curative mineral waters — and to enjoy the world's top casino.
 Today this lush town of 55,000 attracts a more middle-class crowd.

-During non-gambling hours the still-impressive casino welcomes visitors with $6 tours every morning (call several days ahead to try to get a tour in English, tel.
-07221/30240).
-Built in the 1850s in wannabe-French style, Marlene Dietrich declared this "the most beautiful casino."
-Inspired by the Palace of Versailles, it's filled with chandeliered rooms honoring French royalty who never set foot in the place.
+During nongambling hours the still-impressive casino welcomes visitors with tours every morning.
+Marlene Dietrich, one of its many famous visitors over the years, once declared it "the most beautiful casino."
+Built in the 1850s and inspired by the Palace of Versailles, it's filled with chandeliered rooms honoring French royalty who never set foot in the place.
 But many French commoners did.
-Gambling was illegal in 19th-century France…and Baden-Baden was conveniently just over the German/French border.
+Gambling was illegal in 19th-century France…and Baden-Baden was conveniently just over the German–French border.

 Even if you're not a gambler, it's fun to witness this casino in action.
 Sipping a glass of sprightly white German wine, you can lean against a gilded statue and listen to the graceful reshuffling of personal fortunes.

-In the German-speaking world, when you see a town with the word Bad in its name, it is (or was) a mineral spa.
-Bad Ischl, Bad Ausse, Bad Neustadt, Bad Kissingen. . .there are plenty.
-But there's only one Baden-Baden — and (as its name suggests) it offers what I consider the ultimate spa experience in a park overlooking the old town.
-Be warned: the dress code is nude (and can be coed, if you choose) — a surprise for many Americans.
+In the German-speaking world, when you see a town with the word Bad in its name, that means it is (or was) a mineral spa.
+Bad Ischl, Bad Ausse, Bad Neustadt, Bad Kissingen…there are plenty in this region.
+But there's only one Baden-Baden — and (as its name suggests) it offers two fantastic spa experiences: the venerable, sedate Friedrichsbad (a.k.a. the Roman-Irish Bath), and the modern Baths of Caracalla.